solaka/NCAA-pool-entry-optimization/README.md

 ### Data
 As is often the case, getting good data is actually the hardest part here.
 We need to set the following assumptions:

-* A distribution of our opponents' selections
+* A distribution of our opponents' selections (i.e. how likely is a competitor to pick each team to win each round)
-* Measures of the relative strength of each team, such that we can estimate the probability of each team winning any given matchup
+* Measures of the relative strength of each team, such that we can estimate the probability of teams winning any given matchup
 * The payout structure for the pool

 #### Opponents' selections